-The Group's corporate objectives established with respect to short-term variable remuneration in 2023 and 2024 measure the Bank's prudential performance from both a financial and non-financial perspective.
-In this regard, 80 % of the objectives are linked to financial metrics related to profitability (ROTE), results (net profit, net interest income plus fees and commissions), expense control (Group expenses), asset quality (cost of risk, NPA volume, % coverage) and market share (year 2024).
-The remaining 20 % is linked to non-financial parameters that are fundamental to value creation by the Group, such as the availability of the Group's customer services and employee satisfaction (quality of service) and the improvement in its scores in the main ESG indexes, the sustainable finance plan, and diversity and environment (Sustainability).
+The Group's corporate objectives established with respect to short-term variable remuneration in 2024 and 2025 measure the Bank's prudential performance from both a financial and non-financial perspective.
+In this regard, 65% of the objectives are linked to financial metrics related to profitability (ROTE), results (net profit, net interest income plus fees and commissions), expense control (Group expenses), and asset quality (cost of risk, NPA volume,% coverage).
+The remaining 20% is linked to non-financial parameters that are fundamental to value creation by the Group, such as the availability of the Group's customer services and employee satisfaction (quality of service) and the improvement in its scores in the main ESG indexes, the sustainable finance plan, diversity and environment (Sustainability), and the market share target.

-In addition, taking into account the functions performed by the CRO, in accordance with the regulations applicable to credit institutions, it has been established that the Group's objectives should be limited to 25 % in his particular case, leaving the remaining 75 % linked to individual objectives in 2024.
+In addition, taking into account the functions performed by the CRO, in accordance with the regulations applicable to credit institutions, it has been established that the Group's objectives should be limited to 25% in his particular case, leaving the remaining 75% linked to individual objectives in 2025.